MappingDragon/UE4BuildTools/README.md

 # UE4BuildTools
-Small build utility to automate build drops from UE4
+Small build utility to automate build drops from UE4 that was built while I worked with a small independent VR studio that needed to automate their build pipeline.

-# Additional Planned functionality for the build tool:
-	- Support for shipping builds
-	- Support for projects that have a different .exe and project titles
-	- Cleanup of unnamed build folder after it is finished processing